ommann/combo-love2d/README.md

 # Combo
 Combo is a key combination detection module for LÖVE.

-The goal of Combo is to provide logic for testing hotkeys or key combinations.
+The goal of Combo is to provide logic for key combinations sometimes referred as hotkeys.

 Combo doesn't address how the inputs are "sensed".

 Inputs can be detected using love.keyboard.isDown, but something like [baton](https://github.com/tesselode/baton) created by tesselode is recommended.

 This module was rewritten several times during it's creation.
-The idea of "a+b" has many interpretations.
+The idea of "A+B" has many interpretations.
 This module may have solved the "key combinations" in a way that you may not find useful.
 Please see the examples.

 # Simple usage
 First of all the module must be required and assigned to a variable.